Our Changing Planet explores how humans have affected the Earth and our climate.

-Our Changing Planet is a fascinating, brand new gallery at Thinktank.
+Our Changing Planet is a fascinating gallery at Thinktank.

-At a time when climate change is one of the greatest challenges facing the planet, this exciting new gallery looks at how humans have transformed the world and how these changes are affecting wildlife and the environment across the globe.
+At a time when climate change is one of the greatest challenges facing the planet, this exciting gallery looks at how humans have transformed the world and how these changes are affecting wildlife and the environment across the globe.

 Our Changing Planet explores the long history of humanity’s influence on the planet, a time referred to by many experts as the Anthropocene - the word comes from the Greek words for human ('anthropo') and new ('cene').

 The gallery contains two areas each focussing on a different aspect of the Anthropocene, plus a new section looks at how we can help protect our planet.

 When did the Anthropocene start?